King Charles and Taylor Swift meet survivors, families of U.K. mass-stabbing victims in Southport

 A 17-year-old male was arrested and faces charges of both attempted murder and murder.
 CBS News partner network BBC News reported that the suspect was born in Cardiff, Wales, and moved to the Southport area in 2013.

-On Monday, Swift met two girls who were wounded in the attack backstage at her concert in London's Wembley Stadium.
-A TikTok montage posted by the girls' mother, Sami Foster, of photos showing her daughters meeting the popstar, along with Swift's own mother Andrea, quickly went viral.
+On Monday, Swift met with girls who were wounded in the attack backstage at her concert in London's Wembley Stadium.
+A TikTok montage posted by Sami Foster, the mother of two of the girls, with photos showing her daughters meeting the pop star, along with Swift's own mother Andrea, quickly went viral.

 The post showing Foster's daughters Hope and Autumn with Swift was captioned: "You drew stars around my scars," a reference to lyrics in Swift's song "Cardigan."